qmd-lab/scheduled-docs/README.md

 quarto add qmd-lab/scheduled-docs
 ```

-This will install the extension under the `_extensions` subdirectory.
+This will install the scripts under the `_extensions` subdirectory.
 If you're using version control, you will want to check in this directory.

 ## Using

-To use this extension, you must add the following three fields to your `_quarto.yml` file.
+To use this extension, start by adding the following three fields to your `_quarto.yml` file.

 ```yaml
 project: